-In this manual, text placed in square brackets [xxx] indicates that that aspect of the manual remains unresolved or is under development; such text is not part of the official manual.
+In this manual, text placed in square brackets [xxx] and greyed out indicates that that aspect of the manual remains unresolved or is under development; such text is not part of the official manual.
 The issues will be further worked on by experts and relevant text included at a future date.